project-gemmi/gemmi/docs/mol.rst

 * mmJSON.

 It can also read coordinates from the Chemical Components Dictionary (CCD) and the Refmac monomer library.
-These are not coordinate files but usually contain example coordinates of a single residue.
+These aren't coordinate files but typically include example coordinates of a single residue.

 Reading any files
 -----------------

-In this section we show how to read a coordinate file in Gemmi, regardless of the format.
+This section shows how to read a coordinate file in Gemmi, regardless of the format.
-In the next sections we will delve into the details of the individual formats.
+In the following sections we'll delve into the details of each format.
-Then we will move on to working with structural models.
+Afterward, we'll move on to working with :ref:`structural models <structure>` (objects of type `Structure` that you can see in this section).
-(In this section we see objects of type `Structure` that will be documented :ref:`later on <structure>`.)

-Let's read a coordinate file and print how many models it contains:
+Let's read a coordinate file and print the number of models it contains:

 .. tab:: C++